 Transgender is a term used to describe individuals whose gender identity differs from the sex the doctor marked on their birth certificate.
 Gender identity is a person's internal, personal sense of being a man or a woman, or of being someone whose gender exists outside of one of those two ideas.
 For transgender people, the sex they were assigned at birth doesn't match their internal gender identity.
-Transgender includes a range of identies, including: transgender, transsexual, and genderqueer.
+Transgender includes a range of identities, including: transgender, transsexual, and genderqueer.
 Trying to change a person's gender identity doesn't work, just like trying to change a person's sexual orientation doesn't work.
 This means transgender people may seek to bring their bodies more into alignment with their gender identity, and/or may define themselves outside of the two boxes that society has constructed for male and female.
 The best thing to do is ask a person how they identify and to utilize those words.

 Harper College offers toilet rooms that are not gender-specific in the following locations: